Types of Prepositions

 - She threw the letter into the fire.

-These prepositions are used to express a causal relationship between the noun (doer or acter) and an action. e.g., by, with, etc. They are commonly used in the passive voice.
+Agency prepositions express the relationship between the doer (noun or pronoun) of an action and the action itself.
+They are commonly used in the passive voice.

 Examples: